 - Row 1 – Knit 1, Purl 1, until the end of the row

 - Row 2 – Purl 1, Knit 1, until the end of the row

 Reverse garter stitch is the same as purl.
 This is when you use purls for every row.

 What Is The Wrong Side In Garter Stitch?

-There isn’t a wrong side to garter stitch since they both look the same.
+There isn’t a noticeable wrong side of the work in garter stitch since they both look the same.
 It’s a reversible pattern.

 Is Garter Stitch The Same As Plain?